 1 2 3 4

-Our database is now ready for us to use in our app.
+The database is now ready for us to use in our app:

-Finally, let’s apply the migrations to our Heroku databases.
-First, though, we need to add the details of our staging and production databases to our config.py file.
-To check if you have a database set up on your staging server run:
+Finally, let’s apply the migrations to the databases on Heroku.
+First, though, we need to add the details of the staging and production databases to the config.py file.

 1 2 3